jellyfin/jellyfin/README.md

 ## Prebuilt Jellyfin packages

-Prebuild packages are available for Debian/Ubuntu and Arch.
+Prebuild packages are available for Debian/Ubuntu and Arch, and via Docker Hub.

+### Docker

+The Jellyfin Docker image is available on Docker Hub at https://hub.docker.com/r/jellyfin/jellyfin/

 ### Arch